 ALL ABOUT ROSS.

-Ross Turner (winner of ten 2019 film festival awards for best actor and best supporting actor) is probably best known for his recurring role as Liberty High School math teacher Mr. Wood in three seasons of the hit Netflix series Th1rteen R3asons Why.
+Ross Turner (winner of 11 film festival awards for best actor and best supporting actor) is probably best known for his recurring role as Liberty High School math teacher Mr. Wood in three seasons of the hit Netflix series Th1rteen R3asons Why.

 In 2007, after 20 years in theater and stand-up comedy, Ross made an unexpected leap to movies when Grateful Dead concert film director Len Dell'Amico noticed him performing in a comedy showcase with the late Robin Williams.
 The result was a starring role in Dell'Amico's indie feature Welcome to Dopeland (2010).
 Since then, Ross has completed over 20 features and 50+ shorts, many of which have earned official selections at top film festivals including Raindance, Mill Valley, SXSW, Tribeca, Sundance, and Palm Springs.
 In Japan, Ross has appeared in guest star roles on multiple episodes of the popular television series Sekai Gyoten News, and most recently on World Hanzai Mystery.